116 N. York Street, 3rd Floor, Elmhurst, IL 60126

 When Do Parents Need to Establish Paternity in Illinois?

-Posted on December 16, 2022 in Parentage
+Posted on July 30, 2025 in Parentage

-DuPage County Paternity LawyerTraditionally, families have consisted of two married parents of the opposite sex who share one or more children.
+DuPage County, IL Paternity LawyerTraditionally, families have consisted of two married parents of the opposite sex who share one or more children.
 However, even though this type of "nuclear family" may be thought of as the default situation, it is becoming less and less common in the United States.
 Many couples build lives together and have children without getting married.
-Married couples may get divorced and remarried, and people may have children with multiple different married or unmarried partners.
-When adding issues such as same-sex relationships and single parenthood into the mix, it can seem like there are endless different types of family configurations.

 Regardless of how a family is structured, it can be important to establish and safeguard the legal relationships between parents and children.
 While this may not be an issue for parents who are married when their child is born, parents in other situations may need to take steps to establish paternity.
 This can provide benefits for the child as well as the parents.
 However, the procedures followed in these cases are not always clear, especially if disputes arise between parents about the identity of a child’s father or the role that each parent should play in the child’s life.